In this example, we are going to show you how to calculate an “average number” using PHP.

 - We add those numbers together using the array_sum function.

-- We count how many numbers are in our set by using the count function.
+- After that, we count how many numbers are in our “set” by using the count function.

-- We round the result up using the ceil function.
+- Finally, we divide the sum by the count and then round the result up using the ceil function.

-As you can, this example is a little more tedious as you have to carry out the sum and manually specify how many numbers are in the set!
+As you can, this example is far more complicated as you have to do the sum and then manually specify how many numbers are in the set.